-Remarks: (1) Please note that there is 9 pink circles on the map indicating the sighting locations of CWDs.
+Remarks: (1) Please note that there are six pink circles on the map indicating the sighting locations of CWDs.
 (2) Marine park excludes land area and the landward boundary generally follows the high water mark along the coastline.

 Group Size